jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/Facts about integration and convergence.md

 ###### _proof sketch:_

-Follows by the equivalence of convergence and Cauchy convergence on a [[Analysis --- math-131/notes/Cauchy sequences#_definition _ completeness|complete metric space]].
+Follows by the equivalence of convergence and Cauchy convergence on a [[Analysis --- math-131/notes/Cauchy sequences and completeness#_definition _ completeness|complete metric space]].

 ##### _theorem:_ uniform convergence is equivalent to pointwise + (stronger) $L^\infty$ convergence